A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 This ensures that when the bill size grows, MediShield Life will pay out a bigger portion of it.

-The Premiums of MediShield Life
+The Premiums for MediShield Life

 As mentioned previously, premiums for MediShield Life can be fully payable using MediSave.